yilmazarda/DSA210-proj/README.md

 - **Moves**: the chess moves used in each game.
 - **Resignation or timeout details**: any instances of timeout or resignation during games.

-The dataset was processed and cleaned to remove irrelevant columns, handle missing data, and ensure privacy (by removing opponent usernames).
+The dataset was processed and cleaned to remove irrelevant columns and ensure privacy (by removing opponent usernames).

 ## Hypothesis